SvenTheSwede/kubernetes-icarus-project/README.md

 OIDC provider requires an additional bucket.
 Don't use the same as the state one. if using oidc add podIdentitwebhook enabled: true. it requires cert manager.

+Nodes use IMDSv1.  defined by httptoken optional as part of.the instanceGroup definition.

 create IAM user as per docs and s3 state bucket

 create 3 public and private subnets